effml-postech/blog-post/content/docs/spring24/19_/_index.md

 Second, larger {{< katex >}} K {{< /katex >}} leads to increased performance by more frequently changing the layers to update.
 However, too larger value can lead to inferior performance (see the result when {{< katex >}} K =122{{< /katex >}} ).

+## Conclusion
+This paper propose Layerwise Importance Sampled AdamW (LISA), an optimization algorithm that randomly freezes layers of LLM based on a given probability.
+Inspired from observations of LoRA’s skewed weight norm distribution, a simple and memory-efficient freezing paradigm is introduced for LLM training, which achieves significant performance improvements over LoRA on downstream fine-tuning tasks with various models, including LLaMA-2-70B.
+Further experiments on domain-specific training also demonstrate its effectiveness, showing LISA’s huge potential as a promising alternative to LoRA for LLM training.

-## Discussion and future work
+[comment]: <> (## Discussion and future work)

-Pros
+[comment]: <> (Pros)
-* Overall, LISA exhibits remarkable performance with reduced memory cost despite its simplicity.
+[comment]: <> (* Overall, LISA exhibits remarkable performance with reduced memory cost despite its simplicity. )
-*

-Cons
+[comment]: <> (* )

+[comment]: <> (Cons )
-* The paper compares the method to only one PEFT method, LoRA.
-It would be nice to compare the method to other PEFT methods including prompt tuning and prefix tuning.
+[comment]: <> (* The paper compares the method to only one PEFT method, LoRA.
+It would be nice to compare the method to other PEFT methods including prompt tuning and prefix tuning.)

-Future work
+[comment]: <> (Future work)
-* Recently, fine-tuning languages models based on zeroth-order optimization ([MeZO](https://arxiv.org/abs/2305.17333)) have shown comparable performance to backpropgation-based methods with significantly reduced memory cost.
-It would be interesting to see if LISA can be integrated with zeroth-order methods to further reduce the memory cost without much performance degradation.
+[comment]: <> (* Recently, fine-tuning languages models based on zeroth-order optimization [MeZO]https://arxiv.org/abs/2305.17333 have shown comparable performance to backpropgation-based methods with significantly reduced memory cost.
+It would be interesting to see if LISA can be integrated with zeroth-order methods to further reduce the memory cost without much performance degradation.)
-*
+[comment]: <> (* )